ppy/osu-wiki/wiki/Tournaments/oPHN/2022_catch/en.md

 ### Mod usage rules

-- **Players are required to use No Fail mod before starting the matches.**
+- **Players are required to enable No Fail before starting matches.**
-- Tie Breaker will be played with NoMod.
-The use of HD mod will be allowed.
+- The tiebreaker will be played with No Mod, but the use of Hidden will be allowed.
-- At any map, players are not allowed to use the following mods:
+- During any map, players are not allowed to use the following mods:
   - Easy
   - Half Time
   - Sudden Death/Perfect
   - Flashlight
   - Relax
   - Auto
-- When playing either Double Time or HardRock maps, players are allowed to pick Hidden mod.
+- When playing either Double Time or Hard Rock maps, players are allowed to pick the Hidden mod.